 temperature and salinity as it drifted on ocean currents, and returned

 to the surface every ten days to radio the data to passing satellites.
-Among other important results, the program showed that the supposed "hiatus" in global warming in the early 21st century was illusory: if the atmosphere was temporarily not warming, the ocean depths, which absorbed far more heat, were warming steadily, indeed more rapidly than ever.
+"We've been blind about the oceans," an environmental scientist remarked.
+'It's just been a dark room.
+And the Argo floats are like flipping on the lights."
+It turned out, as one scientist said, that "the amount of heat going much deeper than 700 metres is much larger than most people thought."(68a) Among other important results, the program showed that the supposed "hiatus" in global warming in the early 21st century was illusory: if the capricious atmosphere was temporarily not warming, the ocean depths, which absorbed far more heat, were warming steadily and more rapidly than ever.

 | Mining old